Maintenance

 Our overall research questions

-By employing primary-level field observation data, together with large-scale databases on species distributions and sophisticated simulation models we address three fundamental questions:
+By employing primary-level field observation data together with large-scale databases on species distributions and sophisticated simulation models we address three fundamental questions:

 - How do evolution, ecology, and biogeography interact to maintain species diversity in local communities and at larger scales?